maninak/ts-xor/README.md

 ## Tests and Coverage

-The library `ts-xor` is fully covered with acceptance and mutation tests against the typescript compiler itself.
+The library `ts-xor` is fully covered with smoke, acceptance and mutation tests against the typescript compiler itself.
 The tests can be found inside the [`test`](https://github.com/maninak/ts-xor/tree/master/test) folder.

 To run all tests locally, execute the following command inside your git-cloned `ts-xor` folder: